AlbiCarle/MUCH/README.md

 and apply appropriate countermeasures before the disease progresses to the next stage.
 Another example may instead involve the study of the transition of a phenomenon that develops over several stages (e.g., A, B, C, D).
-A counterfac- tual analysis can be useful to check for differences between different transitions (e.g., direct paths skipping intermediate transitions or progressive sequential paths).
+A counterfactual analysis can be useful to check for differences between different transitions (e.g., direct paths skipping intermediate transitions or progressive sequential paths).